-We consider two different cross-validation strategies: K-Fold and early stopping.
-In K-Fold cross-validation, the available data is divided into training and test datasets.
-The training set is again divided in K-folds meaning that the model is trained and tested K times.
-The obtained accuracy on K test sets are summed and averaged to make conclusions about the overall model accuracy.
-Finally, the algorithm is tested on the test dataset to evaluate the model generalization.
-In early stopping, the available data set is divided into 3 subsets: training, validation and test.
+We perform several case studies which represent different situations of oil production monitoring and for each case consider two different cross-validation schemes: K-Fold and early stopping.
+As the flowrate prediction from an oil reservoir is time dependent, it can be considered as a time series problem.
+In this case, the K-fold crossvalidation should be applied in a nested manner (Fig. 3. left) which is different from the traditional K-fold crossvalidation approach.
+First, the available data is divided into training and test datasets.
+The training set is again divided in K-folds.
+No shuffling is involved in the splitting process.
+Then the model is trained on (1, 2, ..., K-1) folds combined (starting from fold 1 only) and validated on (2, $(3, ..., K)^{th}$ fold.
+The obtained errors on K-1 test folds are averaged to make conclusions about the model accuracy and generalization.
+In this manner, the algorithm is not trained on the future data and tested on the past data as would happen in non-nested cross-validation.
+Finally, the algorithm is re-trained on the entire training data and tested on the test dataset to evaluate the model generalization.
+In early stopping (Fig. 3, right), the available data set is divided into 3 subsets: training, validation and test.
 The algorithm is trained on the training set while the error is also monitored on the validation set.
 The training is stopped when the error on the validation set stops decreasing after adding a specified number of new trees.
 The performance of the obtained model is checked using the test dataset.